EN

 1.1 Mental health toll – a wake-up call for insurers

-Insurers' capability to underwrite mental health risks is enhanced by advances in the understanding of illnesses, consumer behavior, diagnosis criteria, recovery paths and treatments enabled by advanced analytics.
+Insurers' capability to underwrite mental health risks is enhanced by advances in the understanding of mental illnesses, consumer behavior, diagnosis criteria, recovery paths and treatments enabled by advanced analytics.

 1.2 Insurance coverage